rokmohar/alexa-assistant/fresh_install.md

 ![alt text](screenshots/s3_upload_final.jpg)

-9. The grey window will now clode and you should see a screen like below.
+9. The grey window will now close and you should see a screen like below.
 You can now close this window/tab

 ![alt text](screenshots/s3_uploaded.jpg)